Key takeaways

 - Moby Dick

-The study of these literary masterpieces gives students mastery in plot construction and character maturation methods while exposing them to core literary works.
+The study of these literary masterpieces gives students mastery in plot construction and character maturation methods.
 A literary canon represents all pivotal literary works regarded as essential within their historical context and academic institutions label such works as cultural classics.
-The study of challenging books prepares students for strong performance in AP Lit exam free-response portions because they need to perform extensive literary analysis tasks.

 How the Reading List Impacts Exam Questions